DLeifert1007/AI-Case-Study/README.md

 * Results
 * Recommendations

-[Uplight] (https://uplight.com/) is a platform for renewable energy proivers
+ [uplight.com] (https://uplight.com) is a platform for renewable energy proivers